On $(t,r)$ broadcast domination of certain grid graphs: Broadcast Domination of Paths

 To construct an optimal dominating set by maximizing the size of a broadcast tower's broadcast zone, we want the first vertex of the path to have reception $r$, as shown in Figure \ref{fig:pathconstructionex}.
 There are $t-r$ vertices from the first vertex to the broadcast tower and $t$ vertices following the broadcast tower that receive reception from this tower, so the size of the broadcast zone is then $2t - r$.
 So, we want to partition the path into groups of $2t - r$ vertices, and place a tower in each partition.
 If no overlap was necessary, the number of towers used would be$ \left \lceil \frac{n}{2t - r} \right \rceil$.
 However, there is necessary overlap required so that all vertices have at least reception $r$.
 We know $r-1$ vertices in each broadcast zone also belong to another broadcast zone.
 If overlap is required, which is when $r > 1$, we need more towers.
 To account for the towers needed for the $r-1$ overlapped vertices in each partition, which are size $2t-r$, we must add $r-1$ to the number of vertices $n$.
 Therefore, we've constructed a dominating set on a path with $n$ vertices that uses $\left \lceil \frac{n+r-1}{2t-r} \right \rceil$ towers.

-Now we will show that the dominating set of order $\left \lceil \frac{n+(r-1)}{2t - r} \right \rceil$ is minimal.
+Now we will show that the dominating set of order $\left \lceil \frac{n+(r-1)}{2t - r} \right \rceil$ is of minimum cardinality.
 Let $P$ be a path on $n$ vertices.
 We know $\left \lceil \frac{n+(r-1)}{2t-r} \right \rceil $ is a dominating set.
 Assume there is a smaller dominating set of order $\left \lceil \frac{n+(r-1)}{2t-r} \right \rceil -1$.
-Again, we want the first vertex to have reception $r$.
+However, since by assumption this is a $(t,r)$ dominating set, there must be an overlap of at least $r-1$ vertices in the broadcast zones of two consecutive broadcast towers by Lemma \ref{vertex_overlap}.
+Therefore, the number of vertices between two consecutive broadcasting towers is at most $(t-r) + (t-r) + r-1 = 2t - r -1$.
+Then, the distance between two consecutive broadcasting towers is required to be at most $2t-r$.
 If we remove one tower, we lose one broadcast zone.
 This means that there are vertices with insufficient reception.
-We can try to shift the remaining towers to cover those vertices, but that would leave us with insufficient reception at the beginning or end of the path.
+We can try to shift the remaining towers to cover those vertices, but the requirement for the distance between consecutive broadcasting towers to be at most $2t - r$ would leave us with insufficient reception at the beginning or end of the path.
 So, there exists no smaller dominating set. \end{proof}

-After finding $\gamma_{t,r}(P_n)$, we wrote an algorithm that generates a dominating set for a given $n$ vertices, and some $t$ and $r$.
-A link to the algorithm is provided in the Appendix.
+We wrote an algorithm (in SageMath) which generates a dominating set for $P_n$ for any given $t, r,$ and $n$.
+See \cref{ap:algorithm}.